 You may be as creative as you wish with this video, including camera placement, editing, lighting, etc, as long as the voice/s are clearly audible throughout.

 Introduction videos should be maximum of 3 minutes, spoken to camera, and may be recorded in any location.
+We advise students to practice social distancing in their introduction video.
+You may film student responses one at a time.

 Please include, as a minimum, the following information in your Introduction video: